base2Services/cfn-start-stop-stack/README.md

     Applicable only to [start|stop-environment] commands.
 If dry run is enabled info about assets being started / stopped will ne only printed to standard output, without any action taken.

+--continue-on-error

+    Applicable only to [start|stop-environment] commands.
+If there is problem with stopping a resource, (e.g. cloudformation stack not being synced or manual resource deletion) script will continue it's operation.
+By defult script stops when there is problem with starting/stopping resource, and expects manual intervention to fix the root cause for failure.

 ```

 Also, there are some environment variables that control behaviour of the application.